Bankident Plus

 For instructions on how to set up IDnow in your solution, see the following IDnow documentation links:

 To create a smoother process, it is possible to integrate another SDK which includes ID card reading via the NFC chip.
-To verify the ID card the customer simply has to tab their ID instead of relying on the capture of hologram images.
-If you would like to enable this, please reach out to your account manager.
+To verify the ID card the customer simply has to tap their ID instead of relying on the capture of hologram images.
+If you would like to enable this, please reach out to your Partner Manager.

 **Creating a person**